 Maintaining the Chilled Water System Fault Out Level

-Maintaining the chilled water system flow switch can be achieved with a terminal driver.
-Using the manual that comes with the flow switch: the buttons can pressed a number of times to 'self test' Also, the fault out level can be set.
+Using a terminal driver and the manual that comes with the flow switch: the buttons can pressed a number of times to 'self test' Also, the fault out level can be set.

 Testing the Flow Switch